mldp-dev/react-invoice-crud/README.md

 # CRUD React Application

 A simple CRUD (Create, Read, Update, Delete) application built using React.
-Users can manage their invoices efficiently by adding, viewing, updating, and deleting them through a user-friendly interface.
+Users can manage their invoices by adding, viewing, updating, and deleting them through a user-friendly interface.

 ## Features
 - Create new invoices with detailed information.